koushik-oracle/Data_Science/README.md

 # Data_Science
-files related t data science
+files related to data science
+# cooment added to modify the file